Political Science

 Reading of original texts in Western political thought from early modern to contemporary times.
 Special attention to Hobbes, Locke, Rousseau, Burke, Marx and Mill, with a focus on the contrasts among modern liberalism, conservatism and radicalism.
 Prerequisites: POLS 001 and sophomore standing or above or instructor's consent.

-POLS 182: POLITICAL THEORY OF AMERICAN FOUNDING, 3 credit hrs.
+POLS 182: THEORIES OF INTERNATIONAL RELATIONS, 3 credit hrs.

 POLS 185: AMERICAN POLITICAL THOUGHT, 3 credit hrs.